ProofSuite/contracts/README.md

 You can use the 'scripts/importBalances.js' along with the provided csv file describing the presale balances.
 This import mechanism differs from the traditional way of importing presale balances via a claim function and makes the process automatic for presale buyers.
 The counterpart is that this requires more trust in the ICO team.
-Only the controller of the Proof token contract can call this function
+Only the controller of the WIRA token contract can call this function
 #### 3. Lock the presale balances
 Calling the `lockPresaleBalances` function ensures that no other presale balances can be imported.
-Only the controller of the Proof token contract can call this function
+Only the controller of the WIRA token contract can call this function
-#### 4. Transfer the Proof Token control to the Tokensale contract
+#### 4. Transfer the WIRA Token control to the Tokensale contract
-Proof tokens can only be created by the controller contract.
+WIRA tokens can only be created by the controller contract.
 The control of the proof Token can be given from the contract creator to the tokensale by calling the `changeControl` function.
 #### 5. Transfer the ownership of the Tokensale contract to a custom wallet
 It is better not to use the wallet that created the contract and transfer ownership to a wallet shared by several members of the team